MaxCamillo/esp32-fuzzing-framework/README.md

  -fuzz setup=0x400d560c,entry=0x400d5278,exit=0x400d53f0,len=a10,data=0x3ffbc43c,dump_file=./example_esp32_server/dump.bin,regs_file=./example_esp32_server/regs_dump.txt
 </code>

-Multiple exit points can be defined by sepparating them with '+' For example <code> exit=0x400d53f0+0x400d5890 </code>
+Multiple exit points can be defined by separating them with '+' For example <code> exit=0x400d53f0+0x400d5890 </code>

 # Whitebox Fuzzing via JTAG on Hardware

 For performing coverage guided fuzzing on the device itself, the code coverage instrumentation from GCC is used.
 Therefore, each desired source file needs to be compiled with the flag <code> --coverage </code>, as described in https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/app_trace.html#app-trace-gcov-source-code-coverage .
-The generated coverage data gets dumped by the provided fuzzing-hook and translated to the hongfuzz instance.
+The generated coverage data gets dumped by the provided fuzzing-hook and translated to the honggfuzz instance.
 Therefore, the fuzzing-hook needs to be modified to the actual target.

 # Credits